guillaumebreton/gocardless-scala/README.md

 A scala client library for the GoCardless API using akka-http and spray-json.
 The client is asynchronous and use scalaz to return disjonction between error and result.

+TODO
+====

+- publish scala doc to gh-pages
+- publish to bintray/maven central
+- Enable implicit execution context in each method
+- Create client configuration with "Sandbox" and "production" as constants
+- Add a method next() on cursor